pankod/superplate/documentation/docs/e2e-testing/cypress.md

 Testing your application will require interacting with UI elements.
 Best practice for selecting elements in your tests is with special attributes for testing.
 [Refer to official documentation on writing tests for detailed usage. &#8594](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html)

-- Add test attributes to elements of your ui.
+- Add test attributes to elements of your UI.

 ```tsx title="src/components/main/index.tsx"
 import React from "react";